University of Auckland: Growth and consolidation

 Queen Elizabeth II opened the new School of Medicine Building at Grafton on 24 March 1970.
 The Queen also opened the Liggins Institute in 2002.

 The North Shore Campus, established in 2001, was located in the suburb of Takapuna.
 It offered the Bachelor of Business and Information Management degree.
 The faculty was served by its own library.
 At the end of 2006, the campus was closed, and the degree relocated to the City campus.

 On 1 September 2004, the Auckland College of Education merged with the university's School of Education (previously part of the Arts Faculty) to form the Faculty of Education and Social Work.
-The faculty is based at the Epsom Campus of the former college, with an additional campus in Whangārei.
+The faculty was based at the Epsom Campus of the former college, with an additional campus in Whangārei.

 Professor Stuart McCutcheon became vice-chancellor on 1 January 2005.
 He was previously the vice-chancellor of Victoria University of Wellington.
 He succeeded Dr John Hood (PhD, Hon.
 LLD), who was appointed vice-chancellor of the University of Oxford.
 On 16 March 2020, McCutcheon was succeeded by Professor Dawn Freshwater, the first female vice-chancellor in the university's history.

 The university opened a new business school in 2007, following the completion of the Information Commons.
 It has recently gained international accreditations for all its programmes and now completes the "Triple Crown" (AMBA, EQUIS and AACSB).

 In 2009, the university embarked on a NZ$1 billion 10-year plan to redevelop and expand its facilities.
 The $240 million Grafton Campus upgrade was completed in 2011.
 In May 2013 the university purchased a site for new 5.2-hectare campus on a former Lion Breweries site adjacent to the major business area in Newmarket.
 The Faculty of Engineering and the School of Chemical Sciences moved into the new faculties in 2015.
 The NZ$200 million new Science Centre was opened in July 2017.
 The NZ$280 million new Engineering Building was completed in 2019.
 In 2017, work started on the building of a new $116m medical school building in Grafton Campus.
-In 2019, work has begun with the redevelopment of the University Recreation Centre in the City Campus.
+In 2019, work began on the redevelopment of the University Recreation Centre in the City Campus.
+The new recreation centre, Hiwa, opened in 2024.
 The University of Auckland has also built multiple student accommodation buildings, and it became the largest provider of student accommodation in New Zealand.

-Administration
+Organisation and administration

+Governance

 The head of the university is the chancellor, currently Cecilia Tarrant.
 However, this position is only titular.
-The chief executive of the university is the vice-chancellor, currently Professor Dawn Freshwater, who is the university's sixth vice-chancellor, and the first female to hold the role.
+The chief executive of the university is the vice-chancellor, currently Professor Dawn Freshwater, who is the university's sixth vice-chancellor, and the first woman to hold the role.